Alex-So/gitter-node-math-bot/README.md

      For example: "node calc.js Alex-So/alexso-uwc15 5gydow0cj5ksbzkm36f0hzr31qfuk3fnj653zlc".

 You can see your token on page https://developer.gitter.im/apps (if you are not sign in you'll be redirect on 			https://developer.gitter.im/docs/welcome.
-Just click on "Sign in")
+Just click on "Sign in" in top right corner of your screen).